As the small business growth is exploding worldwide, there is an urgent need for business help and marketing support for entrepreneurs.

 Based on Indeed, 56 percent of tiny companies believe it is their greatest challenge to find excellent talent.

-More than half of small business owners are struggling to find the correct worker.
-In addition, 35 percent of participants observed finding it easier now than five years ago to find staff, while 24 percent said it was difficult than it was ten years ago.
+More than half of small business owners struggle to find the correct worker.
+In addition, 35 percent of participants observed finding it easier now than five years ago to find staff, while 24 percent said it was more difficult than it was ten years ago.

-Most small business owners do not have a college degree, according to CNBC.
+According to CNBC, most small business owners do not have a college degree.

 Most company owners are dropouts or have never gone to college.
-Actually, only 26 percent of owners of tiny businesses have a BA.
-In addition, 20% graduated from high school but did not go to university while 5% did not even complete high school.
+Only 26 percent of owners of tiny businesses have a BA.
+In addition, 20% graduated from high school but did not go to university, while 5% did not even complete high school.